Riakon1/ProjectManager/docs/README.md

 ## **Project Description**

 The **ProjectManager** is a Python-based tool designed to automate the creation and management of software development projects.
-It allows users to:
+It provides an enhanced user experience with the following features:

 - **Generate a templated file structure** for different types of projects (Python, Web, or Simple).
 - **Automatically create a `README.md` file** with customizable fields such as project name, description, author, and license.
 - **Initialize a Git repository** and push the initial commit to GitHub using the GitHub CLI (`gh` command).
+- **Metadata tracking** for project details such as version number, start date, and author, saved in a `metadata.json` file.
+- **Virtual environment setup**: Optionally create a Python virtual environment for managing dependencies.
+- **Manual backup feature** that allows the user to create backups of individual projects with timestamped names.
+- **Task tracker and project dashboard**: A simple, visual interface that provides an overview of all projects and their details.

-The tool includes a **user-friendly GUI** built with Tkinter, allowing users to easily manage project setup while maintaining consistency across different projects.
+The tool includes a **user-friendly GUI** built with PyQt5, providing an intuitive and professional interface to manage project setup and streamline the creation process.

 ---